w412k/Machine-Learning-Using-Random-Forest/README.md

 The performance of the classifier is evaluated using a confusion matrix.
 The confusion matrix allows us to visualize the accuracy of the model's predictions for each class (species of Iris flower).

-## Results

-Include any important findings or results from your analysis here.
-You can discuss the accuracy of the classifier, any insights gained, or potential areas for improvement.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and commit them with descriptive commit messages.

-4. Push your changes to your forked repository.

-5. Open a pull request in this repository, describing the changes you made.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - The Iris dataset used in this project is available in the `sklearn` library.